barturba/passboard_app/README.md

 # Password Board

-Enterprise password management tool for organizations (Managed Service Providers).
+Professional password management tool for organizations and teams.

 ## 🎯 Overview

-Password Board is a desktop application that helps organizations organize and manage passwords for multiple clients.
+Password Board is a desktop application that helps organizations organize and manage passwords for multiple clients or departments.
 Store credentials securely, categorize by client and password type, and access them with one-click copy functionality.

 ## ✨ Features